elasticio/elasticio.github.io/content/_components/stripe/index.md

 ## Description

-This is an open source component template for [Stripe](https://stripe.com/) Online Payment System.
+This is an open source component for [Stripe](https://stripe.com/) Online Payment System.
 It focuses among other things on providing the technical, fraud prevention, and banking infrastructure required to operate on-line payment systems.

 ## Credentials